circleci/circleci-docs/jekyll/_cci2/contexts.md

 To rerun a job and use the context, it **must** be rerun from the Workflows page of the CircleCI application.

+## Securing a Context

+CircleCI enables you to secure secrets at run time by adding authorized groups to contexts.
+Only Org Admins may add *groups* to a new or existing context.
+Groups are definied as LDAP groups or GitHub teams.
+After the group is added to a context, only members of that group may use the environment variables of the secure context.

+To invoke a job that uses a secure context, a user must be a member of one of the context groups or the workflow will fail with the status of `Unauthorized`.
+If you add a context to your job and you are **not** a member of any of the context groups, the job will fail as `Unauthorized`.

+**Note:** Bitbucket repositories do **not** provide an API that allows CircleCI contexts to be secured, so only GitHub hosted projects or projects that use GitHub Enterprise with CircleCI include this feature.

+### Limit a Context to a Group or Groups of Users

+You must be an Org Admin to complete the following task.

+1. Navigate to Organization Settings > Context in the CircleCI app.
+2. Click Add a new context if one does not exist.
+3. Click the context name link.
+4. Click `Add group` to add GitHub teams or LDAP groups to the context.
+The default group is `organization` and allows all users in the org to invoke jobs with that context.
+5. Select the groups to which you want to limit access for this context.
+6. Click `Add environment variable` to add environment variables to the context if none exist.

+Only members of the selected groups may now use the context in their jobs or add or remove environment variables for the context.

+## Removing Groups from Contexts

+To make a context available only to the admins of the org, you may remove all of the groups associated with a context.
+All other users will lose access to that context.

+### Adding and Removing Users from Teams and Groups

+CircleCI syncs GitHub team and LDAP groups every four hours.
+If a user is added or removed from a GitHub team or LDAP group, it will take up to four hours to update the CircleCI records and remove access to the context.

+### Adding and Removing Environment Variables from Secure Contexts

+Addition and deletion of environment variables from a secure context is limited to members of the context groups.

+### Approving Jobs that use Secure Contexts

+Manual invocation of a job that is `type: approval` is limited to members of the context groups.

 ## Deleting a Context

+If the context is secured with a group other than `organization`, you must be an org admin to complete this task.

 1. Navigate to the Settings > Contexts page in the CircleCI application.